 There, you can connect the signal to the Sprite node.
 The node needs a receiver method, a function that Godot will call when the Button emits the signal.
 The editor generates one for you.
 By convention, we name these callback methods "_on_NodeName_signal_name".
 Here, it'll be "_on_Button_pressed".

 When connecting signals via the editor's Node dock, you can use two modes.
 The simple one only allows you to connect to nodes that have a script attached to them and creates a new callback function on them.

 The advanced view lets you connect to any node and any built-in function, add arguments to the callback, and set options.
-You can toggle the mode in the window's bottom-right by clicking the radio button.
+You can toggle the mode in the window's bottom-right by clicking the Advanced button.

-Click the connect button to complete the signal connection and jump to the Script workspace.
+Click the Connect button to complete the signal connection and jump to the Script workspace.
 You should see the new method with a connection icon in the left margin.

 If you click the icon, a window pops up and displays information about the connection.
 This feature is only available when connecting nodes in the editor.